acousticrobot/web-16/_pages/toki-pona/lesson-05a-gender.md

 {% include image_dictionary.html definitions=page.ala_verb_examples %}

+### description with ala

-with toki pona's limited vocabulary, using ala it to modify adjectives becomes particularly powerful.
+With toki pona's limited vocabulary, using _ala_ it to modify adjectives becomes particularly powerful.
 For example, _pona_ could potentially express cleanliness in context, but the exact meaning would be ambiguous. _jaki_, on the other hand comes much more limited in scope and _jaki ala_ would almost certainly be understood to mean clean, without dirt, etc.

 -> tomo li jaki ala.
 -> moko ni li suwi ala.